with Avery Thatcher and Tony Lugo

 But what did it feel like after you had left the military?

-It felt odd because there is such a rigid structured Environment, the military.
+It felt odd because there is such a rigid, structured environment the military.

-And going in there, I’m just a kid when I first go in, getting out, you expect life to be that way, but there was two different culture shocks when I got out of the military and when I got in, but I feel like the culture shock when I got out was more of an actual shock than kind of like going into the military is more of like a confirmation shock.
+Getting out, you expect life to be that way, but There was two different culture shocks, one when I got out of the military and one when I got in, but I feel like the culture shock when I got out was more of an actual shock than kind of like going into the military is more of like a confirmation

-Getting out was more of a shock because I expected this rigidness and it’s just people living their lives, people going to work and not liking their jobs or liking their jobs, but just not that intense military Marine Corps mindset of I have to be the best at this job and I’ve got to do it now and if I don’t get done right away, something’s going to happen and that type of thing.
+shock, you know, but getting out was more of a shock because I expected like this rigidness and it’s just people living their lives, you know, people going to work and not liking their jobs or liking their jobs, but just, you know, not that intense military Marine Corps mindset of, I have to be

 Absolutely.

-So that kind of mindset, I think, would induce anxiety for some people just to have that kind of pressure on.
+So that kind of mindset, I think would induce anxiety for some people just to have that kind of pressure on.

-I have this joke that I still tell sometimes and I had to realize that it really affected me, I had to change my approach.
+Just thinking about like, I have this joke that I still tell sometimes and I had to realize that it really affected me.

 Absolutely.

-I, for one, am very familiar with dark humor.
+So I, for one, am very familiar with dark humor.

 I used to be a nurse working in the ICU for both adults and kids.

-And we also had that same joke, if you make a mistake, somebody dies.
+And we also had that same joke.

 That’s quite shocking for other people.